ETCollar/ET-Collar/README.md

 # Hardware Setup

-At this point you should have your pi ready working first we need to do is to check address and functionality of sensor used in the project.
-How you first connect sensor through wires to check the correct address.
-After you have conformed the I2C address for sensors  you can design Printed circuit board to the connect all the senosrs together for conveience.
+At this point you should have your pi ready and working.
+First we need to do is to check address and functionality of the sensors used in the project.
+So first connect your sensor through wires to the PI in order to check the correct address.
+After you have confirmed the I2C address for sensors  you can design Printed circuit board and connect all the senosors together together through PCB.

 # PCB and Soldring

-You can use fritizing software to design your PCB.
-If you don't know how to use fritizing you can use help from their website: http://fritzing.org/learning/
+You can use fritizing to design your PCB.
+If you don't know how to use fritizing you can follow the guidelines on this website: http://fritzing.org/learning/

-The wires that are yellow in colour are on the top side of the board and orange ones are at the bottom.
+The wires that are yellow are on the top side of the board and orange ones are at the bottom.
 It is important not to cross two wires on the same side of board or in other words are in same colour.
 Note both sensor and Rpi should be soldered on each side of the board.
-Also, make sure all the wires that are touching the pi pins are to be soldered on top side hence should be same in colour same(yellow) and for sensor pins are going to be at bottom.
+Also, make sure all the wires that are touching the PI pins are to be soldered on top side hence: should be same in colour same(yellow) and for sensor pins are going to be at bottom.
 [gerber.zip](https://github.com/ETCollar/ET-Collar/files/2946933/gerber.zip)

 ![thumbnail](https://user-images.githubusercontent.com/47256700/54046513-9150a680-41a2-11e9-82ff-e4f8a9e4a066.png)

-Next step is to get your PCB board made once you have got your PCB ready carefully solder socket headers to the PCB you have to very carefully.
+Next step, once the PCB is board is available, is to carefully solder socket headers to the PCB you have to be very carefull.
 Safety is the first priority so it is important to know what are you working with.
 If you haven't done soldering before you should get  help from someone with experience or from youtube videos.
 For above design PCB should look like this.
 Bottom Side